ieee-vis-pdav/ieee-vis-pdav.github.io/content/cfp.md

 PDAV will not have proceedings.
 Accepted papers will be published on the workshop website if the authors agree.
 Authors are free to publish their article as a preprint, e.g., arXiv.

-Accepted papers will also have a poster slot at the IEEE VIS poster session for more exposure and interesting discussions.
+Accepted papers will have an oral presentation at the workshop, and also a poster slot at the IEEE VIS poster session for additional exposure and interesting discussions

 # Important Dates<a id="important-dates"></a>